DipDahal/WindowsApp/README.md

 Description:
 ------------
 This is a Windows desktop application built using .NET, C#, and WPF.
+The application helps students generate their marksheets and receive certificates.
+This is a sample version; more features will be added as the project progresses.

 Features:
 ---------
-- Feature 1: Brief description
-- Feature 2: Brief description
-- Feature 3: Brief description
+- Generate personalized student marksheets
+- Issue certificates based on marks
+- Simple and easy-to-use interface

 Installation:
 -------------